-In reality, while this idea has worked its way into popular consciousness regarding the End of the World, it's actually a fairly recent idea, dating back to a Protestant group called the Plymouth Brethren in the 19th century.
-A former Anglican minister by the name of John Nelson Darby took a single verse from 1 Thessalonians describing how the church will be "caught up together" in the air to join with Jesus spiritually.
-Combining this with Premillenialist theology stating that there will be a period of a great tribulation and hardship on earth before Jesus comes back to defeat evil for good and reign for 1000 years, Darby is largely responsible for creating the major trappings of the Rapture that people most commonly associate with Christianity today.
-It's also worth noting that many Christians do not believe in the Rapture — the Catholic Church, for example, disavows it entirely.note Their eschatology basically amounts to "The world is going to end.
-We don't really know how or when but just take our word for it, OK?"
-Since its inception, it's remained a religious phenomenon that gained and kept its strongest popularity in America.
+In reality, while this idea has worked its way into popular consciousness regarding the End of the World, it's actually a fairly recent idea, dating back to a Protestant group called the Plymouth Brethren in the 1830s.
+A former Anglican minister by the name of John Nelson Darby took a single verse from 1 Thessalonians describing how the church will be "caught up together in the clouds" to join with Jesus.
+Combining this with Premillenialist theology stating that there will be a period of a great tribulation and hardship on Earth before Jesus comes back to defeat evil for good and reign for 1000 years, Darby is largely responsible for creating the major trappings of the Rapture that people most commonly associate with Christianity today.

 Curiously, the theology of the Rapture has extended itself out of Christianity entirely.
-Many New Age gurus who have left Christianity maintain some of the teachings surrounding the rapture, and many of these pseudo-Christian ideas exist in, for instance, Terrance McKenna's Timewave Zero and the various expositions of the end of the age in the Mayan Calendar in December, 2012.
-(P.S: the last one didn't happen, either.)
-(Of course, the world could have ended on December 21st, we've just been caught up in our own affairs so much that we didn't notice, the way some cartoon characters can keep running off the cliff and out into the chasm, as long as they don't notice the ground has disappeared.)
+Many New Age gurus who have left Christianity maintain some of the teachings surrounding the rapture, and many of these pseudo-Christian ideas exist in, for instance, Terrance McKenna's Timewave Zero and the various expositions of the end of the age in the Mayan Calendar in December 2012.
+(P.S: the last one didn't happen, either.
+Of course, the world could have ended on December 21st, we've just been caught up in our own affairs so much that we didn't notice.)

 The aftermath of the Rapture is often depicted with Empty Piles of Clothing.
 The time preceding the Rapture may be filled with Signs of the End Times.